Kirtishukla1/PID-Controller/README.md

 # How It Works
 The PID controller continuously calculates the error between the desired water level (setpoint) and the actual water level.
 Based on this error, the controller adjusts the inflow rate to minimize the error and maintain the water level at the setpoint.
 The PID controller consists of three components:
--Proportional (P): Adjusts the inflow rate proportionally to the error.
+-** Proportional (P): Adjusts the inflow rate proportionally to the error.
--Integral (I): Eliminates steady-state error by integrating the error over time.
+-** Integral (I): Eliminates steady-state error by integrating the error over time.
--Derivative (D): Predicts future errors based on the rate of change of the error.
+-** Derivative (D): Predicts future errors based on the rate of change of the error.